-When you are 16, if you cannot find a bank to open an account for you individually, you might find one to open a joint account instead.
-This is an account that you can open with one of your parents.
+When you are 16, if you cannot find a bank to open an account for you individually, you might find one that will instead let you open a joint account, which is an account that you can open with one of your parents.
 Your name is on the account, as well as the name of your parent.
 You or your parent can deposit money into the account or take money out of the account.
 You can also write checks with this kind of account.

-Even with banks that do not allow you to open a checking account at the age of 16, you might still be eligible to open another type of account.
+Even with banks that do not allow you to open a checking account at the age of 16, you might still be eligible to open different account types that might appeal to you.
 You could open a deposit or savings account in your name without having to get a legal guardian to get on the account with you.
 With this type of account, you can have money deposited into it by your employer, but you cannot write checks to get access to the money.

 Some banks do not offer checking accounts to 16-year-olds because of contract laws.
 In most states, anyone under the age of 18 cannot be legally held to a contract.
 Since a check is essentially a type of contract between the buyer and seller, this could lead to legal issues for the seller.
 Instead of offering these checking accounts to minors, some banks choose to avoid this process or simply require someone over the age of 18 to be on the account also.